 When you are comparing yourself to others, how does that make you feel?
 Consider why what someone else is doing/saying/wearing matters to you so much.
 A concrete way to minimize this is to reduce exposure to social media (goodbye, Instagram!).

 9. Find your favorite way to unwind, relax, and pamper yourself

 Your favorite way to unwind, relax, or pamper yourself could be so much more than just a bubble bath!
 Your list of pleasurable activities could include hiking, playing with puppies, photography – these are all ways to relax your mind and body.
 Doing what makes you feel refreshed is a wonderful way to invest in yourself and honor your worth.

 10. Replace “I’m sorry” with more situationally-appropriate interjections

-Such as “excuse me” or “beg your pardon,” where appropriate.
+Try out some other situationally appropriate interjections instead of “I’m sorry.”
+This could be “excuse me” or “beg your pardon,” where appropriate.